-Monthly averaged transports across seven sections of the Gulf of St. Lawrence are shown in Fig. 60 for sections with estuarine circulation, and in Fig. 61 for sections where only net transports are relevant.
-In Fig. 60, the net transport integrates both up and downstream circulation and, for example, corresponds to freshwater runoff at the Pointe-des-Monts section.
+Monthly averaged transports across seven sections of the Gulf of St. Lawrence are shown in Fig. 58 for sections with estuarine circulation, and in Fig. 59 for sections where only net transports are relevant.
+In Fig. 58, the net transport integrates both up and downstream circulation and, for example, corresponds to freshwater runoff at the Pointe-des-Monts section.
 The outflow transport integrates all currents heading towards the ocean, while the estuarine ratio corresponds to the outflow divided by the net transports.
 Note that the only section where estuarine circulation is dominant is at Pointe-des-Monts.
 The net transport at Honguedo is on average 15 times higher than at Pointe-des-Monts, consisting mostly of circulation around Anticosti Island first observed at the Jacques-Cartier section.
 Similarly, the net transport at Cabot Strait is outflow that is mostly balanced by inflow from the Strait of Belle Isle, such that an estuarine ratio is perhaps a misleading description.
 Transports through sections under the direct estuarine influence of the St. Lawrence River (e.g., Pointe-des-Monts) have a more direct response to change in freshwater runoff while others (e.g., Cabot Strait, Bradelle Bank) have a different response, presumably due to redistribution of circulation in the GSL under varying runoff.
 The estuarine circulation ratio is determined by the mixing intensities within the estuary and is greatly influenced by stratification.
 It is on average greatest during winter months and weakest during the spring freshet.
-In fact, it is sufficiently reduced in spring that the climatological outflow transport at Pointe-des-Monts reaches its minimum value in June even though this month corresponds to the third highest net transport of the year, i.e., the estuary becomes sufficiently stratified that freshwater runoff tends to slip on top of the denser salty waters underneath.
-This occurred in 2019 when the exceptionally high May-June freshet led to decreased modelled estuarine circulation and decreased outflow transport by entrainment at the Pointe-des-Monts section.
-In contrast, the weak freshet of 2021 coincided not only with increased estuarine circulation but also with increased outflow transport.
-The estuarine circulation ratio was at record highs or near them for many months of 2022, particularly from August onwards.
-This ratio also includes horizontal estuarine-like circulation that occurs when waters flow from the Anticosti Gyre and into the Estuary at Pointe-des-Monts.
-The bottom temperature at Rimouski station increased by nearly 0.2 °C between the late fall of 2021 and August 2022 (see next section), indicative of strong exchanges between the Estuary and the Northwest Gulf.
+In fact, it is sufficiently reduced in spring that the climatological outward transport at Pointe-des-Monts reaches its minimum value in June even though this month corresponds to the third highest net transport of the year, i.e., the estuary becomes sufficiently stratified that freshwater runoff tends to slip on top of the denser salty waters underneath.
+This occurred in 2019 when the exceptionally high May-June freshet led to decreased modelled estuarine circulation and decreased outward transport by entrainment at the Pointe-des-Monts section.
+In contrast, the weak freshet of 2021 coincided not only with increased estuarine circulation but also with increased outward transport.
+The estuarine circulation ratio was at record highs or near them for many months of 2021 starting in March.
+This ratio also includes sideways estuarine-like circulation that occurs when waters flow from the Anticosti Gyre and into the Estuary at Pointe-des-Monts.
+This year was marked by two events that point to large renewal circulation in the Estuary: first the bottom temperature that suddenly increased and then the accumulation of 100 m of warm near-surface waters observed in the October survey.